 The Manitoba Agricultural College was established in 1905, with the objective of educating students in modern farming practices.
 The first of its kind in Western Canada, and only the third in all of Canada, the college offered courses in horticulture, agricultural engineering, animal husbandry, farm management, and home economics.

-By 1913, the college had outgrown the site and was relocated to a new one in the southern part of Winnipeg, in what later became the Fort Garry Campus of the University of Manitoba.
+Buildings added later included Roblin Hall (named for premier Rodmond Palen Roblin) and a brick powerhouse constructed in 1906.
+By 1913, the college had outgrown the site so it was relocated to a new site in the southern part of Winnipeg, in what later became the Fort Garry Campus of the University of Manitoba.
 The College was integrated into the University in 1924.

 From 1914 to 1917, this site served as home for the Manitoba School for the Deaf, the first such institution in Western Canada.
 In 1917, it became a military convalescent and rehabilitation hospital for soldiers returning from the First World War.
 Two years later, the entire complex was taken over by the military and renamed Fort Osborne Barracks, replacing a similarly named facility on the grounds of the Manitoba Legislative.
 It remained the primary army base in Manitoba until 1968 when new barracks were developed farther south, at Kapyong Barracks.